 Aberfan – A Story of Survival, Love and Community in One of Britain’s Worst Disasters

-On 21 October 1966, thousands of tonnes of coal tip waste slid down a mountainside and devastated the mining village of Aber-fan.
-The black mass crashed through the local school.
-144 people were killed.
-116 were schoolchildren.
+On 21 October 1966, thousands of tonnes of coal tip waste slid down a mountainside and devastated the mining village of Aberfan.
+The black mass crashed through the local school, where pupils were celebrating the last day of term.
+One hundred and forty-four people were killed.
+One hundred and sixteen were schoolchildren.
 Gaynor Madgwick was there.
-She was eight and severely injured.
-In this book, Gaynor tells her own story and interviews people affected by the day’s events.
-Reprint.
+She was eight years old and severely injured.
+Her brother and sister were in classrooms either side of her.
+Both died.
+In Aberfan Gaynor tells her own story and interviews people affected by that day – from the bereaved and the rescuers, to the…

 Description